mmcaulif/Cardio/README.md

     * add indeces sampled to batch data outputted
   * [x] Implement a pytree based replay buffer with saving of multiple transitions in parallel
     * this ties into the above with using pytree's internally within the gatherer
-  * [ ] Consider different popular algorithms and how they could be implemented easily

 * [ ] Make library presentable
   * [ ] Jax based agent stubs
+    * [ ] Consider different popular algorithms and how they could be implemented easily
   * [ ] Linting and typing
   * [ ] Readme and docs, look at stoix for inspo
+  * [ ] Extensive testing!!!

 __Focus on getting some form of Cardio as a finished deliverable__